Nagelfar/RestaurantKata/README.md

 ## Part 1 - Building the system in a naive way

-The goal of the first exercise is to dive into the domain, learn about the actors and how they are connected.
+The goal of the first exercise is to dive into the domain while you learn about the actors and how they are connected.
-The focus is on bringing value to the guest, while learning about the rules and the behavior of the system we develop.
+Your focus should ly on bringing value to the guest, and not on building a perfect distributed system!

-We build each actor as a standalone application and connect them together to form a distributed system, with the existing customer application as representation of the user.
+We build each actor as a standalone application and connect them together to form a distributed system.
+The existing customer application will act as representation of the user and connect to your application.
 To keep things simple from a technical point of view, the following guidelines should be respected:

 - each actor is implemented as independent runnable application, and it can be started with a simple CLI command
-- configuration parameters of an application can be set/overridden via environment variables
+- configuration parameters of an application can be set or overridden via environment variables
 - all communication is done via unsecured HTTP and the exposed port can be configured via a dedicated environment variable (e.g. `PORT` or `ASPNETCORE_URLS`)
 - logs messages are written to the console / STDOUT
+- durable persistence is not needed, so storing data in memory while hard coding e.g. the menu or prices is sufficient.

 ### Starting points

-The guest is simulated and expects the following contracts to be implemented by the  following services:
+The guest is simulated by the [customer application](./customer) and communicates via the following contracts with your services:

 - The customer itself exposes some endpoints described [here](services/Customer.yaml), which can be called by other systems
 - [Guest experience](services/GuestExperience.yaml), [Table Service](services/TableService.yaml) and [Billing](services/Billing.yaml) define contracts that are called by the customer